lucidvisionlabs/arena_camera_ros2/README.md

 - install ArenaSDK and arena_api
   - contact support@thinklucid.com

-- build workspace
+- build workspace and its dependencies

+    `cd arena_camera_ros2\ros2_ws`

+    `rosdep install --from-paths src --ignore-src -r -y`

-    `cd arena_camera_ros2\ros2_ws && colcon build --symlink-install # build workspace`
+    `colcon build --symlink-install # build workspace for dev`

 # Explore
 - explore nodes
     - arena_camera_node
       - This is the main node for each device created.
 It represent a Lucid Camera.
-      - it has two excutables `start` and `trigger_image`
+      - it has two executable `start` and `trigger_image`
       - ros arguments
         - serial
           - a string representing the serial of the device to create.
-          - if not provided the node will represent the first camera it discovers.
+          - if not provided the node, it will represent the first dicovered camera.
         - topic
           - the topic the camera publish images on.
           - default value is /arena_camera_node/images.